hegde-atri/BankingApplication-fe/README.md

 ## Roadmap

-7/7/2021 : Teller portal is ready for use.
-12/7/2021 : Customer portal is ready for use.
-15/7/2021 : Branch manager and Branch officer portals are ready for use.
-17/7/2021 : Backend and API development begins.
-(Link to repo available on 17/7)
+15/7/2021 : Finish learning C#, ASP.NET and Angular routing and reactive forms.
-25/7/2021 : AAD integration to manage roles
+28/7/2021 : Finished front and API developent 29/7/2021 : AAD integration to manage roles
-30/7/2021 : Website is ready to deploy for testing.
+10/8/2021 : Website is ready to deploy for testing.

 ### Links to some stuff that I got stuck on and found the solution